The Nations of the Earth

 “having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God in one body through the cross, thereby putting to death the enmity.
 And He came and preached peace to you who were afar off and to those who were near.
 For through Him we both have access by one Spirit to the Father.
 Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God.”

 “After this I looked and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and in front of the Lamb.
 They were wearing white robes and were holding palm branches in their hands.
 And they cried out in a loud voice: “Salvation belongs to our God, who sits on the throne, and to the Lamb” (Revelation 7:9-10)

-Notice the people before his throne are from (out of) every tribe and nation but they are not the nations themselves.
-God redeems people out of cultures not the culture themselves.
-They are all wearing white robes in heaven not western designer jeans, not the newest fashions nor ancient tribal clothes.
+Notice the people before His throne are from (out of) every tribe and nation but they are not the nations themselves.
+God redeems people out of cultures not the culture itself.
+They are all wearing white robes in heaven, not western designer jeans, not the newest fashions and not ancient tribal clothes.
 The emphasis is that we are all there and are in equality, as we have all come to the Lord the same way—through His Son.